 Furthermore, pear also consists of soluble fiber contributing to your gut health, especially in its skin.
 You should eat yellow pear unpeeled to get the whole nutrition from it.

 Pineapple has a unique appearance that is incomparable to any fruit.
-The fruit is cylindrical with a firm yellow rind.
+Most kinds of pineapple are cylindrical with a firm yellow rind.
 On the surface, fruit skin consists of many hexagonal spines.
 Like its sharp leaves, these spines will easily cut your hand if you touch them hard.

-However, underneath that tough rind is juicy flesh that is pale yellow and aromatic.
-When you have a piece of pineapple flesh in your mouth, you will enjoy a sweet and tangy flavor.
+However, underneath that tough rind is pale yellow, juicy, and aromatic flesh.
+You should learn various ways to ripen your pineapple, so you can always enjoy its sweet and tangy flavor.
 While the sweetness is like mango, the fruity sourness is like that of citrus.